Raising Capital

 Nice, Simple Structure

 Be sure that from a legal entity structure you are set up as simply as possible.
-You want to attract investors based on your ideas and operational abilities; they can get spooked if you have an unusual legal structure or equity split.
+You want to attract equity investors based on your ideas and operational abilities; they can get spooked if you have an unusual legal structure or equity split.
 For example, maybe you’ve gone to a handful of friends and family and raised $100,000.

 Narrow Market Focus